Commonwealth University-Mansfield

-Mansfield University of Pennsylvania is a campus of Commonwealth University of Pennsylvania, and is located in Mansfield, Pennsylvania, United States.
+Commonwealth University-Mansfield (CU-Mansfield, or Mansfield) is a campus of Commonwealth University of Pennsylvania, and is located in Mansfield, Pennsylvania, United States.
 It is part of the Pennsylvania State System of Higher Education (PASSHE).
-The campus's total enrollment is 1,637 students.
+As of 2026, the campus's total enrollment is 1,335 students.

 History

-Mansfield University traces its heritage back to 1857, when "Mansfield Classical Seminary" opened on January 7.
+Before Mansfield University, "Mansfield Classical Seminary" opened on January 7, 1857.
 At 10:00 a.m. on April 22, with a foot of snow on the ground, the Mansfield Classical Seminary burned to the ground.
 Immediately after the fire, the founders vowed to persevere and reconstruct an even bigger and better building.
 Mansfield Classical Seminary was rebuilt and reopened on November 23, 1859, to some 30 students.
 The Rev. James Landreth was elected principal and Julia A. Hosmer was named preceptress.

 In 1862, Simon B. Elliott submitted application for Mansfield Classical Seminary to become a state normal school.
 The application was accepted in December 1862, and Mansfield Classical Seminary became the "Mansfield Normal School", the third state normal school in Pennsylvania.
 In 1874, the new ladies' dormitory was built for a cost of $15,000.
 It was later renamed North Hall.

 In 1892 at the Great Mansfield Fair, electric lights were erected and a game of football was played between Mansfield Normal and Wyoming Seminary, ending in a draw.
 It was later recorded as the first night football game played in the United States.